BalinLin/docker-elk/extensions/README.md

-# Extensions

-Third-party extensions that enable extra integrations with the Elastic stack.
+Third-party extensions that enable extra integrations with the ELK stack.